BlazeX9/AI-ML/README.md

 1. LLM can generate creative prompts and answer questions
 2. LLM can generate code, assist in identifying code errors and suggest fixes
 3. LLM can translate across many languages

+User input -> Tokenization -> Transformer Model -> Response

+## Ollama

+Ollama is a platform that allows users to run LLMs locally on their own machines.
+This allows users to interact with AI models without relying entirely on cloud-based APIs.